strapi/documentation/docs/user-docs/latest/plugins/installing-plugins-via-marketplace.md

 - the plugin description
 - a **Learn more** button for additional information, including detailed implementation instructions
 - a **Copy install command** button to copy the plugin installation command to the local clipboard

+In the top right corner of the Marketplace, the **Submit your plugin** button redirects to the Strapi Market where it is possible to submit your own plugin.

 ::: tip
 The search bar displays find as you type results that search the plugin name and description.